Why is my garden overgrown

 How often should I mow my lawn?

-Typically, lawns should be mowed every 1-2 weeks during the growing season to maintain an optimal height.
+Most lawns need to be mowed every 1-2 weeks during the growing season to maintain an optimal height and appearance.

 Connect with certified professionals in your area